ensemblist/the-ensemblist.uk/_posts/2025-09-19-forgotten.md

 Time hath not yet taught thy mind, so grasp with grace to seek and sway.

-Lest our saddening story of sorrow and decay
+Lest our saddening story of sorrow and decay.